DavideFornacca/Fire/README.md

 #### General information
-This dataset has been produced using a methodology specifically designed to overcome common issues encountered in remote sensing applications in complex landscapes.
-It is applied burned are extraction.
+The first version of this dataset (v1) has been produced using a methodology specifically designed to overcome common issues encountered in remote sensing applications in complex landscapes.
+It is applied to burned area extraction.
 The difficulties tackeld are:
 - Small fires
 - Rugged terrain
 - Frequent cloud coverage